tepsukka/vuex-oidc-wiki/Home.md

 })

 ```
-If you want a namespaced module you can pass moduleOptions as a second argument:
+If you want a namespaced module you can pass storeSetting as a second argument:

 ```js
 export default new Vuex.Store({